jonzerstyle/pyZerk/README.md

 globals.py
 SCREENSIZE = (1024, 768)

+Hack the number of OTTOs...
+main.py
+MAX_OTTOS = 2

 Hack the gun fire heat...
 Others....
 Change the BMUSIC.ogg to your music...
 Use Audacity to converter from mp3 to ogg.

 Crazy stuff can happen have fun ;)